polkadot-fellows/RFCs/text/0057-stateful-multisig-pallet.md

 The main takeway is that we don't need to pass the threshold and other signatories in the extrinsics.
 This is because we already have the threshold and signatories in the state (only once).

-So now for the caclulation
+So now for the caclulations, given the following:

-Given the following:

 * K is the number of multisig accounts.
 * N is number of owners in each multisig account.
 * For each proposal we need to have 2N/3 approvals.

-The table calculates if everyday each of the K multisig accounts has one proposal and it gets approved by the 2N/3 and then executed.
-How much did the total footprint on Blocks and States increased by the end of the day.
+The table calculates if each of the K multisig accounts has one proposal and it gets approved by the 2N/3 and then executed.
+How much did the total Blocks and States sizes increased by the end of the day.

 Note: We're not calculating the cost of proposal as both in statefull and stateless multisig they're almost the same and gets cleaned up from the state once the proposal is executed or canceled.